ScilifelabDataCentre/swedgene/hugo/content/add_genome/recommendations_for_making_data_public.md

     - Note!
 The persistent identifier can refer to a collection of data files, e.g. an Acession Number on ENA/NCBI or a DOI to a SciLifeLab Data Repository submission, but each file that is connected to that persistent identifier need to have its own download URL.

 3. The files should be compressed to save disk size.
-It is recommended to use gzip (.gz) since this is very common compression format used in bioinformatics, which is for instance used by the major repositories ENA (European Nucleotide Archive) and NCBI GenBank for storing and sharing genome assembly data.
-Additionally, gzip natively only supports single files, which helps adhere to the bullet number 2 above.
+It is recommended to use gzip (.gz) since this is very common compression format used in bioinformatics.
+It is for instance used by the major repositories ENA (European Nucleotide Archive) and NCBI GenBank for storing and sharing genome assembly data.

+    - Gzip itself only supports single files as input, which helps adhere to the bullet number 2 above.

     - It might be tempting to add multiple files to an archive (e.g. .tar) and compressing them together (e.g. .tar.gz), but this not suitable for compatibility with the Genome Portal.
-Instead use gzip to compress each file separately.

 #### Example